mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 - The meridiem

-If you need to use some formats that is not yet compatible, please [open an issue](https://github.com/mui/mui-x/issues/new/choose) describing what is your exact use case.
+If you need to use some format that is not yet supported, please [open an issue](https://github.com/mui/mui-x/issues/new/choose) describing what is your exact use case.
 Some new formats might be supported in the future, depending on the complexity of the implementation.

 ### Respect leading zeros in fields